allegro/axion-release-plugin/docs/configuration/overview.rst

         // :ref:`version-incrementing`
-        releaseBranchPattern "release" // Release branch name pattern. "release/.+" by default versionIncrementingRule {version, position, versionConfig -> ...} // closure that increments a version from raw version and current position in scm versionIncrementingRule 'incrementPatch' // use one of predefined version incrementing rules
+        releaseBranchPattern "release" // Release branch name pattern. "release/.+" by default versionIncrementingRule {context -> ...} // closure that increments a version from the raw version, current position in scm and config versionIncrementingRule 'incrementPatch' // use one of predefined version incrementing rules

         // :doc:`hooks`